29 Things to Do in Amherst, MA: Museums, Nature, Drinks & More

 LimeRed in Amherst Massachusetts

-If you’re hoping to find live music, DJs, dancing, karaoke, and an overall party spot, then the Monkey Bar (63 N. Pleasant Street) is the spot to go for college students.
+If you’re hoping to find live music, DJs, dancing, karaoke, and an overall party spot, then the Monkey Bar (63 N. Pleasant Street) is the go-to spot for college students.

-One of the best outdoor things to do in Amherst, Massachusetts — especially for experienced adventurers — is the 14-mile Metacomet-Monadnock trail in Mt.
+One of the best outdoor things to do in Amherst Mass — especially for experienced adventurers — is the 14-mile Metacomet-Monadnock trail in Mt.
 Holyoke Range State Park.

 Park at the Notch Visitor Center at 1500 West Street.